 But there are other eminently worthy wonders in this land of imagination too; ones that don't quite bite with scalding irony, or sting with surprise and O'Henry twists.

 Instead, these installments tug at the heart strings and evidence a deep melancholy.
 Which brings us to my selection now: "Walking Distance," by Rod Serling.
-It originally aired in 1959...nearly fifty years ago, during The Twilight Zone's first season on CBS.
+It originally aired in 1959...more than fifty years ago, during The Twilight Zone's first season on CBS.

 This is the story of 36 year old "vice president of media" Martin Sloan (Gig Young), a successful but overworked businessman.
 He feels like he's been at a "dead run" for a long time, and has grown tired.